CrunchyData/postgres-operator/docs/content/architecture/scheduling.md

         - pgbackrest
 ```

-Similarly, for pgBouncer Pods they will be:
+Similarly, for PgBouncer Pods they will be:

 ```
 topologySpreadConstraints: